zakhozhay/Csharp-course/README.md

 For use:
 1. Open the decision.
 2. In the Project Explorer, select a project that you do not want to use.
-3. Start the project, look at the result, and map it to the code.
+3. Start the project, look at the result, and map it to the code.<br />
 I wish success!